citrusvanilla/multiplewavetracking_cpp/README.md

 As a vision-based project, this program performs best on scenes in which the object of interest (the wave) is sufficiently separated from other objects (i.e. there is no occlusion or superimposition).
 This assumption is fair for the wave object as ocean physics dictate that near-shore waves generally have consistently delineated periods of inter-arrival times, due to the physical processes of assimilation, imposition, and interference that take place a great distance from shore.

 To this end, a camera is able to pronouce this periodicity on the focal plane simply by increasing its own elevation from the ocean surface plane.
-That is- the higher the elevation of the camera, the better the separation in the the frame.
+That is- the higher the elevation of the camera, the better the separation in the frame.

 ## Compiling and Launching the Model